 Nutrition During Chemotherapy

-During chemotherapy, the energy provided by a healthy diet can help you rebuild normal cells.
+During chemotherapy, the energy you get from a healthy diet can help you rebuild normal cells.
 It can also help you keep up your strength and fight infection.
 As a result, you may feel better and be more able to cope with side effects.
-Ask your doctor about your nutrition needs.
+Ask your healthcare provider about your nutrition needs.

 Drink plenty of fluids

 Fluids help the body produce urine and decrease constipation.
 They help prevent kidney and bladder problems.
 They also help replace fluids lost from vomiting and diarrhea.

 Try water, unsweetened juices, and other flavored drinks without caffeine.
 They flush toxins from the body.

 Calories are fuel.
 The body uses this fuel to perform all of its functions, including healing.

 It’s OK to be lean, but be sure you are not underweight.
 If you are, try eating more calories.